1jackdev/my-logseq/pages/Domain Modeling in Python.md

 	- For whenever we have a business concept that has data but no identity
 	- a domain object that is uniquely identified by the data it holds; usually immutable
 		- at sennder, a line item in AR/AP
+	- Using dataclasses
+		- dataclasses (or namedtuples) give us *value equality*
+			- Two lines with identical values are *equal* .
 - References
 	- [[Message Bus Dynamic Docs]]